-- Convictions that indicate that the valid drivers license is/was denied, suspended or revoked during the past two years for any reason other than failure to pay fines or other non-drug or alcohol related administrative reason(s).
+- Convictions that indicate that the valid driver's license is/was denied, suspended, or revoked during the past two years for any reason other than failure to pay fines or other non-drug or alcohol-related administrative reason(s).

-- Drug or alcohol related driving convictions within the past three years.
+- Drug or alcohol-related driving convictions within the past three years.

 - More than one conviction of reckless driving or driving 20 or more miles over the speed limit within the past three years.

-- Convictions which are so egregious that they could be deemed negligent in the City's duties to the public may be addressed separately through the City's Disciplinary Policy or may result in disqualification of an applicant, intern, or volunteer.
+- Convictions that are so egregious that they could be deemed negligent in the City's duties to the public may be addressed separately through the City's Disciplinary Policy or may result in the disqualification of an applicant, intern, or volunteer.
 The date of conviction and anticipated date of hire will be used when determining eligibility under this policy.

 - Convicted of, plead guilty to, or no contest to any felony.